The links below take you to sections within this document

 EXCLUDE \filespec\*.* will only exclude files which have a period in the name.
 If you want to exclude all files in a path, you need EXCLUDE \filespec\* In particular, this option will include both files with extensions and files with no extensions

-Recent versions of the TSM client software provide an exclude.fs statement that will exclude an entire file system.
+The exclude.fs statement that will exclude an entire file system.
 It is more efficient than using a plain exclude statement.
 An exclude.fs suppresses any examination of the directories within the file system.
-An exclude covering an entire file system does not.
-The TSM client will still read every file name in every directory within the file system.
+An simple exclude that specifies an entire file system does not, so the TSM client will still read every file name in every directory within the file system.
 It will check each file name against the include and exclude statements.
 It will then decide not to back up that file (assuming the exclude for the entire file system is in the right place in the sequence of include and exclude statements).

 You can also be very granular with the use of encryption by using the include.encrypt statement so the statement below will encrypt all backup data for the datadirect directory only.

 The query inclexcl command lets you check your syntax.
-This was introduced in TSM 4.1 It was still possible to check syntax on older releases, using the unsupported show inclexcl command.
 A standard q inclexcl will not display management class assignments, if you want to see them you need to use

 q inclexcl -detail